MikeKtr/RecreatingGPT1/README.md

 # Recreating GPT-1

-A PyTorch implementation of a character-level GPT (Decoder-only Transformer) trained from scratch on IBM IMS 15.6 documentation.
+A PyTorch implementation of a character-level GPT (Decoder-only Transformer) trained from scratch on IBM IMS 15.6 documentation in attempt to generate example page of documentation.

 ## Project Structure